project-sunbird/sunbird-bot/README.md

 # Getting the chatbot running on docker locally (docker-compose)
 - Install Docker
-- Clone this repo
+- Clone this repo and *cd* to the cloned repo
-- `docker-compose -f stack.yml up` This command would build the bot and the router images and run them along with redis as a container.
+- Execute the following command `docker-compose -f stack.yml up` This command would build the bot and the router images and run them along with redis as a container.

 Run the below curl to check if the bot is up and running.
 A successful setup would return the following response **'Hi there!
 Please press 0 for menu.'**.